Tabley House: Present day

-The ground and top floors of the main house, and the wings, are run as Tabley House Nursing Home by Cygnet Health Care.
+The ground and top floors of the main house, and the wings, are run as Tabley House Nursing Home by Cygnet Health Care, with a separate entrance.
+The Tabley House Collection exists as an exhibition showcased by the University of Manchester.
 The rooms on the first floor, with their collection of paintings and furniture, have been open to the public since 1990.
-These rooms are open at advertised times during the summer months, as is the Tea Room in the Old Hall Room.
+These rooms are open at advertised times during the summer months, as is the tea room in the Old Hall Room.
 The hall is licensed for civil weddings and is available to hire for conferences and meetings.
 Occasional events are organised at the house.
 Tabley House is managed by the Tabley House Collection Trust.
 It is supported by a group known as The Friends of Tabley, and by volunteers.